 What is Cortisone?

 Cortisone is the name used to describe a group of drugs correctly known as corticosteroids.
 Cortisone is used to treat pain in various parts of the body where inflammation is felt to be the root cause of the pain.
 Cortisone is effective in treating such pain is because it is a powerful anti-inflammatory.
-The types of cortisone used at Beverly Medical Associates (BMA) are Dep-Medrol, Kenalog, and aristospan.
-The cortisone used at BMA is NOT an illegal steroid medication such as those steroids used by some body builders and athletes.
+The types of cortisone used at our office are Dep-Medrol, Kenalog, and aristospan.
+The cortisone we use is NOT an illegal steroid medication such as those steroids used by some body builders and athletes.

 Why inject Cortisone?